General Frequently Asked Questions

-For most of our PhD programs, the GRE is no longer required or can be waived for MSTP students.
+The GRE is required for our biomedical engineering PhD program.
+For our other PhD programs, the GRE is no longer required or can be waived for MSTP students.
 However, if you have taken the GRE we suggest that you submit the scores.

 You can check on the status of your application any time by logging in to your CWRU iApply account.

 Yes, but they had outstanding research experience.

 Yes, the combination of one semester of Calculus and one semester of Statistics is acceptable.
 We also accept two semesters of Calculus or two semesters of Statistics.